 |Working capital ratio||2:1||1.7:1||1.3:1|

-The rapid increase in the amount of current assets indicates that the retail chain has probably gone through a rapid expansion over the past few years and added both receivables and inventory.
+The rapid increase in the amount of current assets indicates that the retail chain has probably gone through a fast expansion over the past few years and added both receivables and inventory.
 The sudden jump in current liabilities in the last year is particularly disturbing, and is indicative of the company suddenly being unable to pay its accounts payable, which have correspondingly ballooned.
-The acquirer elects to greatly reduce her offer for the company, in light of the likely prospect of an additional cash infusion in order to bring its operations onto an even keel.
+The acquirer elects to greatly reduce her offer for the company, in light of the likely prospect of an additional cash infusion in order to pay off any overdue payables.

 Problems with the Working Capital Ratio